thelabcat/solar-rift-music-player/README.md

 - [PyDub](https://pypi.org/project/pydub/)
 - [PyGame](https://pypi.org/project/pygame/)

+The program also relies on [FFmpeg](https://ffmpeg.org/), unless the `pre-trimmed` folder is included.

-A packed executable version of the app, with Python and the dependencies (and the music) all bundled, is available in [the Releases page of this repository](https://github.com/thelabcat/solar-rift-music-player/releases).
+A packed executable version of the app, with Python and the Python dependencies (and the pre-trimmed music) all bundled, is available in [the Releases page of this repository](https://github.com/thelabcat/solar-rift-music-player/releases).

 When it launches, the app may take several seconds to trim off the silence at the ends of each track.
 I could have burned this trimming into the files, but as is (aside from the added meta and changed filenames) they are exactly the way they were when I extracted them from the game SWF file.